What's the meaning of the phrase 'Indian summer'?

 "An Indian summer crept stealthily over his closing days."

 In his story The Guardian Angel, 1867, Oliver Wendell Holmes mentions "an Indian summer of serene widowhood".

-The English already had names for the phenomenon - St. Luke’s Summer, St. Martin’s Summer or All-Hallown Summer, but these have now all but disappeared and, like the rest of the world, the term Indian summer has been used in the UK for at least a century.
+The English already had names for the phenomenon - St. Luke’s Summer, St. Martin’s Summer or All-Hallown Summer and the French also referred to l'été de la Saint-Martin.
+These have now all but disappeared and, like the rest of the world, the term Indian summer has been used in the UK for at least a century.

 Why Indian?
 Well, no one knows but, as is commonplace when no one knows, many people have guessed.
 Here are a few of the more commonly repeated guesses:

 - When European settlers first came across the phenomenon in America it became known as the Indian's Summer.

 - The haziness of the Indian Summer weather was caused by prairie fires deliberately set by Native American tribes.

 - It was the period when First Nations/Native American peoples harvested their crops.